-• TR 1:00 p.m.
-Face-to-Face Class (EDUC 2301.C002): Most of the content instruction will be delivered through your reading of the textbook, in-class lectures, videos, demonstrations, and an occasional guest lecture.
+• MW 1:00 p.m.
+(EDUC 1301.C001) & M 6 - 8:45 p.m.
+(Reese-EDUC 1301.C200): Most instruction will be delivered face-to-face through lectures, demonstrations, discussions, group collaboration, and occasional guest speakers.
+However, content will also be posted in Blackboard in the form of recorded content overviews, videos, recorded demonstrations, and an occasional guest lecture.
 I will post all module instructions, assignment instructions, and rubrics in Blackboard.
-You will also take all quizzes online in Blackboard.
-This semester, we all get to meet together Tuesdays AND Thursdays.
-During class time, we will have discussions, group collaboration, review the material, and complete learning activities.
+You will also take all quizzes/Unit Exams in Blackboard.
+During our class time, we will have discussions, group collaboration, review the material, and complete learning activities.
+The best way to be prepared for class is to have read the assigned reading material for the module BEFORE you attend class.